-F75 to F80: Stable contact name questions as at Wave 14.
-The stable contact details from wave 14 will be fed-forward and appear on-screen for you to either verify or to enter new details.
+F55 to F60: revised version of stable contact name questions.
+The stable contact details from wave 13 will be fed-forward and appear on-screen for you to either verify or to enter new details.

 Like last year tracking details are collected at the end of the Individual Questionnaire before the Interviewer Observations.
 As more people get mobile phones and become connected to the internet we now collect these details as well if we can.
 There is a question for every respondent asking for their mobile phone number and email address if they have them.
 If respondents are concerned about confidentiality, please assure them that email addresses and mobile phone numbers will not be passed on to any outside person or organisation.
 We will only use them in case we need to contact or trace the respondent.